topranks/mib2SnmpCol/README.md

 ## MIBs

-In order for the tool to work MIB files need to be installed on the local system, so the NET-SNMP tools and libraries can find them.
-This process can vary depending on the operating system you are using.
+The tool can only add elements from MIBs that are correctly installed on the local system in advance.
 A brief example on Debian would be as follows:

 1. Download required MIB files to /usr/share/mibs/$some_subfolder